-The process for beginning contribution to Trove has three stages:
+The process for beginning contribution to Trove has four stages:

-Trove uses a number of transfer protocols to harvest records from contributors’ systems.
-These include the Open Archives Initiative Protocol for Metadata Harvesting (OAI-PMH), Harvest Control Lists, RSS feeds, Sitemaps and custom APIs.
+Trove can work with a variety of transfer protocols to harvest records from contributors’ systems.
+These include Sitemaps, the Open Archives Initiative Protocol for Metadata Harvesting (OAI-PMH) and custom APIs.

 Open Archives Initiative Protocol for Metadata Harvesting (OAI-PMH)

-OAI-PMH is a web-based protocol that defines a standard way to move records between systems.
-It allows the Trove harvester to request records from a system in batches.
-An OAI http request is sent to a repository and 100 records are returned in XML format.
-A URL to access the next batch of 100 records should be available after the last record – this is called a resumption token.
+OAI-PMH is a web-based protocol that defines a standard way to move batches of records between systems.
+An OAI http request is sent from the service provider, Trove, to a data provider, a repository.
+A batch of 100 records is sent back in XML.
+A URL to access the next batch of records (called a resumption token) should be available after the last record.

-Once the data is harvested, it is loaded into Trove.
-The following week an update harvest is conducted; only records added, updated or deleted in the intervening time are returned.
+As each batch is received the records are immediately loaded into Trove.
+The following week an update harvest is conducted, and only records added, updated or deleted in the intervening time are returned.
 Trove refreshes accordingly.

-A number of popular library systems and other record management systems have in-built OAI-PMH functionality.
-This means you may already have the technical capability to contributing records to Trove.
+A number of popular library systems, institutional repositories, archival management platforms and other record management systems have in-built OAI-PMH functionality.
+For others, an optional plugin may exist.
+This means you may already have the technical capability to contributing records to Trove via OAI-PMH.

 The standard for OAI-PMH can be found at http://www.openarchives.org/pmh/

 To interact with a working OAI-PMH repository see the Library of Congress Sample OAI-PMH requests